Mikerophonic/programming-language-suggester/README.md

 ## Description

 This was created as my second independent project for Epicodus.
-The goal was to creat a webpage to help the user choose a programming language to learn.
+The goal was to create an application for people interested in coding to decide which language they should learn first.
 Here are the main objectives:
 * Include a form with a minimum of 5 survey questions.
 * Offer a minimum of 3 different language suggestions.
 * One branch should return one result.
 It shouldn't be possible to be suggested two languages at once.